derekbarbosa/patient-monitor/README.md

 You CANNOT modify an entry with POST as of right now.
 Look up your entry with the specific ID, and post using HTML form data :)

+To access the Chat Module, simply visit the api root and append /chat/.
+If in localhost --> localhost:8000/chat will get you to chat module.

 ## How my data will be organized:
 ![DB Schema](ProposedDBSchema.png)